 Economic growth slowed in fiscal year 2020-21.
 Growth in fiscal year 2020-21 was 3.3 per cent, following 3.6 per cent in fiscal year 2019-20.
 There were improvements in the wholesale and retail trade, agriculture, telecommunications and construction, but sluggish manufacturing activity, coupled with weak tourism, slowed the recovery.
 Meanwhile, inflation slowed to 5.0 per cent year-on-year in the first nine months of 2021.
 This is at the lower end of the CBE's target of 7.0 per cent +/- 200 basis points, despite the cumulative 400 basis points cut in the CBE's policy rate to 8.75 per cent between March and November 2020.
 As a result, Egypt now has one of the world's highest real interest rates, which helped attract portfolio flows and stabilise foreign exchange reserves, as other traditional sources of foreign exchange (tourism and Suez Canal receipts) slowed because of the Covid-19 pandemic.
-At the same time, unemployment declined to 7.3 per cent in the second quarter of 2021 from a peak of 9.6 per cent in the second quarter of 2020, but the labour participation rate, at 41.9 per cent, remains below its pre-Covid-19 pandemic level of 42.7 per cent.
+At the same time, unemployment declined to 7.3 per cent in the labour participation rate, at 41.9 per cent, remains below its pre-Covid-19 pandemic level of 42.7 per cent.